Artists in the Schools

 This program is currently under the guidance of

 Cellist and composer/arranger Dr. Renata Bratt, is both an accomplished performer and a nationally recognized, well-respected educator.
 As an in-demand clinician, Bratt teaches national clinics and string workshops for children and adults, including the American String Teachers Association (ASTA), MENC and Suzuki institutes and conferences, the New Directions Cello Festival, Alasdair Fraser’s camps, the Mark O’Connor String Conference, Wintergrass and the National Cello Institute.
 Renata has been involved with Kuumbwa for many years, both as a Board Member and as an active member of the Education Committee.
-It is a gift and a pleasure to have her talents strengthening our programs and we look forward to having her serve as Artist in Residence over the next two years!
+In 2014 Renata Bratt accepted and serves as Educator in Residence, an on-going position dedicated to the development and implementation of the Artists in the Schools program.

 2010-2011 Paul Contos